The Berenstain Bears (1985 TV series): Production

 From 1979 to 1983, The Berenstain Bears made their first television introduction on a series of holiday specials that aired on NBC.
 The specials were created and written by Stan & Jan Berenstain, produced by Joe Cates, and directed by Buzz Potamkin.
 They continued to make one holiday special each year for five years.

 After the release of The Berenstain Bears Play Ball, the team began developing a TV series based on the books and to a lesser extent, the same TV specials produced.
-Joe Cates and Buzz Potamkin produced this TV series as well and Elliott Lawrence continuing to score music for the episodes which were based on his compositions from the five specials, but in a faster tempo.
+Joe Cates and Buzz Potamkin produced this TV series as well and Elliott Lawrence continuing to score the music for the episodes which were based on his compositions from the five specials, but in a faster tempo.
 Some of the production staff who worked on the specials would continue to help out on the show's development.
 In addition to creating the original books, Stan and Jan Berenstain were producers on the show, and wrote some of the scripts.

 Since Joe Cates was responsible for contracting NBC to fund the TV specials, he tried to pitch the show to the network, but his efforts would be ineffective due to a change in network leadership at the time.
-However, CBS got interested in the project and would soon struck a deal to pick up the series for a first 13-episode season as an attempt to lure a new audience for their Saturday morning "Kids Just Wanna Have Fun" lineup.
+However, CBS got interested in the project and would soon strike a deal to pick up the series for a first 13-episode season as an attempt to lure a new audience for their Saturday morning "Kids Just Wanna Have Fun" lineup.
+The series noticeably taught life lessons through 80s era storytelling.

 In addition to adapting existing works, CBS executives wanted the series to have an original story tied in to the episodes.
-Rumoredly, some of the pre-existing episodes that were planned (mainly the adaptation of the books "Too Much TV" and "Too Much Junk Food") were turned down by the executives because of unhealthy eating.
-This actually frustrated Stan and Jan Berenstain, although many of the original segments would end up being turned into books.
+Rumoredly, some of the pre-existing episodes that were planned (mainly the adaptation of the books "Too Much TV" and "Too Much Junk Food") were turned down by the executives because of unhealthy habits.
+Many of the original segments would end up being turned into books.

 The program was produced by Southern Star Productions/Hanna-Barbera Australia with new voice actors.
-The characters do not talk in rhyme, and the TV series has an updated appearance, no longer carrying the rustic design of the earliest books.
+The characters do not talk in rhyme, and the TV series has an updated appearance, 80s synth-tunes, no longer carrying the rustic design of the earliest books.
 The series expanded tremendously on Bear Country which includes many characters and landmarks as well as the economy and government.
 As a result, the episodes have faster timing, and the characters seem much busier compared with the TV specials.
 The stories are now told without a narrator and are 11–12 minutes in length.

 One of the major focuses on the program was Papa Bear as the comic relief, more so than he was in the books.
 Stan Berenstain was not a fan of this, thus explaining that Papa Bear came off as a "selfish, bumbling idiot."
 He was more complimentary of the way Papa Bear was portrayed in the 2002 TV series.

 Some of the characters that were introduced on the TV series, such as Raffish Ralph, would be featured in future books.